kCox96/hasthebeastbeenfed/README.md

 ## Launching the App

+_secret step_
+at the root level of the application create a file called .env and paste this in TOKEN_SECRET = 903847209uoidjdflkdsncldfjwifoewlke _need step to launch mongo_

 Run `npm install` at the root level to install all the needed dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.